How to contribute to DFHack¶

 Update documentation when applicable - see Documentation standards for details.

-docs/Authors.rstwhen applicable.
+docs/about/Authors.rstwhen applicable.
 See Building the changelogs for more information on the changelog format.

 Submit ideas and bug reports as issues on GitHub.
 Posts in the forum thread can easily get missed or forgotten.

 Work on reported problems will take priority over ideas or suggestions.

 DFHack is a software project, but there’s a lot more to it than programming.
 If you’re not comfortable programming, you can help by: